aang-sym/traits-takehome/docs/decisions.md

 - A press is “successful” if it leads to a regain or disruption, using SkillCorner’s outcome fields.
 - Volume and effectiveness are kept separate - they reflect different behaviours.

-I avoid rebuilding SkillCorner’s ML models here — their Receiver, Threat, and defensive-structure outputs already give stable tactical context.
-The useful work in this format is aggregating and contextualising those fields, not recreating the underlying models.
+I avoid rebuilding SkillCorner’s ML models here - their Receiver, Threat, and defensive-structure outputs already give stable tactical context.
+The useful work here is aggregating and contextualising those fields so they tell a clear story about player behaviour, not recreating the underlying models.

 ---